peterszabo79/HangmanGame/README.md

 1. In gitpod workspaces
 2. I choose the right workspace/repo
-3. Now i can write my code and readme
+3. Now I can write my code and readme
-4. To save my code I Type in the terminal : git add .
+4. To save my code I Type in the terminal: git add.
 5. I type git commit -m "comment"
-6. I type git push to push it to github
+6. I type git push to push it to GitHub

 ### Heroku